Westhoughton railway station: Services

 On weekends, trains were replaced by buses until the end of 2018 due to ongoing electrification work on the Preston - Bolton - Salford Crescent route (which ran significantly behind schedule).

-Regular through services to Liverpool via Wallgate and once operated via Bolton/Westhoughton, which originally formed part of the Liverpool and Bury Railway and also the L&Y main line between Liverpool Exchange and Manchester, prior to the opening of the direct route through Swinton.
+Regular through services to Liverpool via Wigan Wallgate and once operated via Bolton/Westhoughton, which originally formed part of the Liverpool & Bury Railway and also the Lancashire & Yorkshire Railway main line between Liverpool Exchange and Manchester, prior to the opening of the direct route through Swinton.
 However, since the western end of the route was electrified in 1978, Kirkby trains have either terminated at Wigan or been re-routed via Atherton.

 Trains continuing to Bolton pass by, but cannot stop at, (Junction) station, as there are no platforms for the Wigan line.
 Passengers wishing to travel from Westhoughton to Preston and Blackpool must either change at Wigan Wallgate, usually crossing the road to Wigan North Western, a 100 yards walk, or via Bolton.
 Connections to London Euston can be made at Wigan, which is recommended as there is always only one change.

 Between May and December 2015, the service pattern was altered temporarily due to the work being carried out to widen Farnworth Tunnel as part of the plans to electrify the Manchester to Preston Line.
 With only limited capacity south of Bolton, Manchester services were reduced to an hourly frequency, and curtailed at Bolton on Monday to Fridays, whilst weekend services were replaced by buses as Bolton station was also undergoing upgrade work for electrification.
 A peak hour bus shuttle to and from Daisy Hill was introduced to connect with those trains that had been diverted via Walkden, whilst westbound trains ran to Kirkby once again rather than Southport.
 This timetable ended in December 2015, when the line through Farnworth Tunnel was reopened.

 Upgrade and electrification

 An upgrade and electrification to the railway line through the station was first announced in December 2013.
 It was officially announced as definitely going ahead on 1 September 2021.
-As of January 2022 electrification and associated work is in progress.
-This includes bridge renewals and modifications as well as platform lengthening and station modification.
-The Bolton to Wigan electrification including Westhoughton station upgrade is scheduled for completion in 2024.
-Scaffolds have been installed on the bridge over the station on Church Street in preparation for these works.
-The platforms at Westhoughton, Hindley and Ince will also be extended to fit 6-car trains, they can currently only fit 4 despite announcements at other stations saying that passengers for Westhoughton must board the front 3 coaches (of a 4-car train) to disembark.
+Electrification work started in December 2021, with the train service regularly being replaced by buses at weekends and a full nine-day closure of the line in early September 2024.
+The work was briefly suspended in 2023 following the main contractor entering liquidation, but a new contractor was appointed and work was completed by the end of 2024.

 In January 2024 further improvements were planned for Westhoughton station, as originally only vegetation and platform extension works were planned for the station.
 The improvements now also include resurfacing and repainting of the platforms, installing tactile paving as well as the installation of toilet facilities at the station.
 The Friends of Westhoughton Station group are also seeking upgrades to the waiting facilities on platform one and for step-free access at the station.